How to Run a Pool Tournament

 You can create flyers, advertise it here on pool4u.com

 or simply use word of mouth.
-It's also helpful to keep a tournament flyer
+It's also helpful to keep a tournament flyer, or anything with information,

 close to the phone for employees to reference when perspective players